Arrive in San Jose and make your way to your hotel. Overnight in San Jose.

-This morning you'll head off to Arenal Observatory Lodge.
+This morning head off to Arenal Observatory Lodge.
 Dormant for centuries, Arenal Volcano exploded in a massive eruption of molten lava and ash in 1968.
 Since that time, it has continued to belch great clouds of ash and occasional lava.
 It is now one of the world's most active volcanoes and volcanologists from all over the world come here to study this tropical volcano.

-The drive to Arenal takes a few hours and we stop en route for lunch on the way.
+The drive to Arenal takes a few hours and you stop en route for lunch on the way.
 On day 3, enjoy some free time in the Arenal area.
-Tonight you'll spend a lovely evening at the Arenal Observatory Lodge where the Smithsonian Institute has set up its research facilities.
+Tonight spend a lovely evening at the Arenal Observatory Lodge where the Smithsonian Institute has set up its research facilities.
 The dining hall offers spectacular views of the conical volcano, and the lodge's 870 acres, bordered by Monteverde Cloudforest Reserve and Arenal National Park, provide miles of trails through pristine forest.

 There are lots of optional excursions available in this area.
 You can go mountain biking, fishing, horseback riding or even take a hike in the miles of trails in the area.
 You could also visit Ecotermales Hot Springs in the evening.
 Your guide is on hand to help you plan your day as you wish!